j0shcd/ml4pm-project/README.md

 ### Unsupervised Learning Model
 - Train autoencoder on VG5 pump/turbine
 - Compare distance (can use MSE) between bottleneck layers (when input is healthy vs anomaly).
-Threshold based on this
+Threshold based on this like before (3 standard deviations away from mean)
-- Use bottleneck features as input to isolation forest (see if using PCA features performs better)
 - predict "probability of anomaly" for autoencoder for each sample.

+### Isolation Forest
+- Use bottleneck features as input to isolation forest
+- Use PCA features as input to isolation forest
+- pick whichever performs best

 ### Anomaly Score
 - get vote from CNN regression model, vote from autoencoder, vote from isolation forest (binary)